 - HP Chromebook x360 12b – 359$

 The whole purpose of Chrome OS is to give users a centralized Space where they have full control over everything.
 The Google Workspace helps you to manage all the services from its admin panel.
-Like any virtual machine chrome, OS gives you a similar kind of experience in a physical machine.
+Like any virtual machine chrome, OS gives you a similar kind of experience to a physical machine.

 Chrome devices are designed to boot in seconds, and they’re shareable.
-Log in to your own account for a totally personalized experience and Once you’re logged in, your apps, extensions, and everything else is ready to use.
+Log in to your own account for a totally personalized experience and Once you’re logged in, your apps, extensions, and everything else are ready to use.

 With a Chrome device, it’s easy to connect to a Wi-Fi network.
 Some models also come with built-in 3G/4G, so you can surf the web from just about everywhere.